 And while Washington never actually graced the halls of the U.S. Capitol – first occupied in 1800, a year after Washington's death – his presence, influence and even his likeness, is everywhere.

-Two additional paintings in the Rotunda also honor Washington, Surrender of Lord Cornwallis and General George Washington Resigning His Commission (above right) by artist John Trumbull.
+Two additional paintings in the Rotunda also honor Washington, Surrender of Lord Cornwallis and General George Washington Resigning His Commission by artist John Trumbull.
+The bronze statue of Washington, positioned near the south door of the Rotunda, was given to the National Statuary Hall Collection by Virginia in 1934.

 Upstairs, in the Senate Reception Room (S-213), a painting depicting Washington with fellow Founding Fathers Thomas Jefferson and Alexander Hamilton – also by Brumidi – is on the wall.